 This topic describes how a user would check a sample out of storage, such as for use in running an assay, and then check it back in later, recording the volume consumed as well as incrementing the freeze/thaw count where applicable.
+Note that to check samples in and out of storage, the user (or administrator) must have been granted the Storage Editor

 To check out samples, you have many options in the interface: